Updates will be posted here and on social media as they become available.

 - Gatherings of more than 10 people are not permitted.
 Do not convene groups of friends and family members.

-- Park only in marked spaces and return at a later time if lots are full.
+- Park only in marked spaces and consider returning at a later time if lots are busy.
 Hale may limit the number of vehicles in parking lots.

 - Practice social distancing during your visit (at a minimum, maintain 7–10 feet of space between other visitors).